Primary

 Curl up with palms facing the ceiling as normal.
 At the top, rotate your wrists 180 degrees so palms face down.
 Lower the weight slowly with the overhand grip, controlling the eccentric.
 At the bottom, rotate back to palms up for the next rep.

-Want Zottman Curl in your program?
+See where Zottman Curl fits in your weekly plan

 Stand holding dumbbells with palms facing forward.